Cardano-Fans/crfa-block-checker/README.md

 * Simple plain text report in the terminal
 * Markdown report to Discord server
 * Markdown report to Telegram Group
+* Simple and short plain text report to Twitter
 * Leader schedule saved from `cncli leaderlogs` output
 * Leader schedule saved from `cardano-cli query leadership-schedule` output